pydicom/deid/docs/_docs/getting-started/dicom-pixels.md

 There are two operations we can apply to coordinates:

  - `keepcoordinates` indicates a set of coordinates that you want to set the mask to a value of 1, to indicate keeping
- - `coordinates` indicates a set of coordintes that you want to set the mask to a value of 0, to indicate cleaning.
+ - `coordinates` indicates a set of coordinates that you want to set the mask to a value of 0, to indicate cleaning.

 By default, deid will start with a mask of all 1s, indicating that we keep all coordinates.
 We then apply the list of rules provided by CTP and others in [dicom.deid](https://github.com/pydicom/deid/blob/master/deid/data/deid.dicom)